soukoku/ntwain/README.md

 # TWAIN dotnet library

-NOTE: This is a rewrite test that doesn't fully work yet.
-Use V3 branch for the current version.
+NOTE: This is a rewrite of the original NTwain lib and is still in early stages.
+Use the V3 branch for the current version.

 ## Info